Indoor Air Can Cause Health Problems

 Are you worried about the air you breathe?
 Don't think you're safe just because you're inside.
 The Environmental Protection Agency (EPA) says that the air in homes and other buildings can be more seriously polluted than the outdoor air.

 Indoor air pollution can cause big health problems.
 People who may be exposed to indoor air pollutants for the longest periods are often those most at risk to the effects of indoor air pollution.
-This includes children, older adults, and people with chronic illnesses.
+This includes children, older adults, and people with long-term (chronic) illnesses.

 Most indoor air pollution comes from sources that release gases or particles into the air.
-Things like building materials and air fresheners give off pollution continuously.
-Other sources like tobacco smoke and wood-burning stoves also cause indoor pollution.
-Although some indoor air pollutants have been around for years, they often were weakened by outdoor air seeping into the home.
-Today's more energy-efficient homes don't allow as much outdoor air to enter.
+Things such as building materials and air fresheners give off pollution constantly.
+Other sources such as tobacco smoke and wood-burning stoves also cause indoor pollution.
+Some indoor air pollutants have been around for years.
+But they often were weakened by outdoor air seeping into the home.
+Today's more energy-efficient homes don't let as much outdoor air get inside.

 Indoor air hazards

-Ozone generators are sold as air cleaners and make ozone gas on purpose.
-But, high concentrations of ozone react with organic material inside and outside the body.
-When inhaled, ozone can damage the lungs.
+Ozone generators are sold as air cleaners.
+They make ozone gas on purpose.
+But high concentrations of ozone react with organic material inside and outside the body.
+When ozone is breathed in, it can harm the lungs.
 This can cause chest pain, coughing, shortness of breath, and throat irritation.
-It can make chronic lung diseases like asthma worse and increase the risk for lung infections.
+It can make chronic lung diseases such as asthma worse.
+It can also increase the risk for lung infections.

 The EPA says that research does not support claims that ozone from these devices removes dust, pollen, and chemicals from the air.
 No federal agency has approved these devices as air cleaners.
 The official number found on ozone generator packaging is only the identification of the facility that made the product.
 It is not an approval number.